orbitalsqwib/tp/docs/DeveloperGuide.md

       Use case ends.

-* 2c.
-Invalid number format (when searching by number).

-    * 2c1.
-System shows an error message.

-      Use case ends.

-* 2d.
-Invalid email format (when searching by email).

-    * 2d1.
-System shows an error message.

-      Use case ends.

 * 3a.
 No patients match the search criteria.

     * 3a1.
-System informs the User that there are no patients available.
+System informs the User that no patients match the search criteria.

       Use case ends.

 * *a.
 At any time, User cancels the action.